keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2018.md

 Only quality work from students will be accepted.
 Quality work is clean, clear, properly titled, formatted, and stapled according to the assignment’s specifications.
 Unless otherwise stated, electronic assignments are to be turned in online and paper assignments are to be hand-written and completed in pencil.
 When the use of pens is allowed, only black ink will be acceptable.

-Late work will not be accepted.
-In the case of emergencies or absences known ahead of time, contact Dr. Buhler to develop a plan for satisfactory completion of required work.
+*Late work will not be accepted.*  In the case of emergencies or absences known ahead of time, contact Dr. Buhler to develop a plan for satisfactory completion of required work.
 Assignments will be considered on time when they are ready to be turned in at the beginning of class.

 ### Course Outline

-A detailed course outline will be available online. \newline
+A detailed course outline may be made available in print or online. \newline

 -----